hectorip/MexicanRFC-API/README.md

 # MexicanRFC and CURP API

-API test with hug, using as example the RFC and CURP algorithms.
+API test with **hug** library, using as example the RFC and CURP algorithms.